Divorce Lawyer

 Whether you contest your divorce on grounds or simply because you cannot settle an ancillary issue, Georgia law requires you to file a financial disclosure affidavit with the court and to exchange a copy with your spouse shortly after filing.
 You may opt for a trial by jury or by a judge.
 However, if your only remaining issues involve your children, you cannot choose a jury trial.

 Divorce litigation is unpredictable.
 You may feel confident you can dissolve your marriage amicably, only to be blind-sided in court by unrealistic demands.
 But when you retain The McGarity Group, you get compassionate client service from trial attorneys who can fight for your parental and property rights.
-To learn more, call our divorce lawyers in Metro-Atanta today at 877.851.4261 or contact us online.
+To learn more, call our divorce lawyers today at 770-692-9877 or contact us online.